jsonnet-libs/jsonnet-training-course/_gen/lesson6.md

 ## Objectives

-- Basic usage
+- Write unit tests in Jsonnet
-- Advanced usage
+- Do test-driven development
-- Pitfalls
+- Know how to avoid pitfalls

 ## Lesson